tytydraco/yessleep/out/The_Cursed_Contest_Tapes_Part_2.md

 &#x200B;

-**Anson:** “Yeah…”
+Anson: “Yeah…”

 &#x200B;

 &#x200B;

 *He falls asleep.
 Gerard puts him in the back and straps him in.
 The footage cuts to them sitting down in the theater to see the movie, Who Framed Roger Rabbit?
 At first, Anson is excited, seeing all his favorite characters on screen.
-As it goes on, though, he is again fighting not to fall asleep.*
+As it goes on, though, he is once again fighting not to fall asleep.*

 &#x200B;